cloudfoundry/app-autoscaler-cli-plugin/README.md

 OK
 ```

 ### `cf autoscaling-metrics`

-Retrieve the aggregated metrics of an application, you can specify the start time and end time, or the  number of the latest records you want to return and the order of the outputs.
+Run `cf autoscaling-metrics` to retrieve the metrics of your application.

+You can specify the query range with start/end time,  switch the display order between ascending and descending and customize the number of the returned query result.
 The metrics will be shown in a table.
 ```
 cf autoscaling-metrics APP_NAME METRIC_NAME [--number RECORD_NUMBER] [--start START_TIME] [--end END_TIME] [--desc] [--output PATH_TO_FILE]
 ```
 #### ALIAS: asm

 #### OPTIONS:
 - `METRIC_NAME` : available metric supported: memoryused, memoryutil, responsetime, throughput and cpu.
-- `--start` : start time of metrics collected with format "yyyy-MM-ddTHH:mm:ss+/-HH:mm" or "yyyy-MM-ddTHH:mm:ssZ", default to very beginning if not specified.
+- `--start` : start time of metrics collected with format `yyyy-MM-ddTHH:mm:ss+/-HH:mm` or `yyyy-MM-ddTHH:mm:ssZ`, default to very beginning if not specified.
-- `--end` : end time of the metrics collected with format "yyyy-MM-ddTHH:mm:ss+/-HH:mm" or "yyyy-MM-ddTHH:mm:ssZ", default to current time if not speficied.
+- `--end` : end time of the metrics collected with format `yyyy-MM-ddTHH:mm:ss+/-HH:mm` or `yyyy-MM-ddTHH:mm:ssZ`, default to current time if not speficied.
-- `--number|-n` : the number of the latest records to return, will be ignored if both start time and end time are specified.
+- `--number|-n` : the number of the records to return, will be ignored if both start time and end time are specified.
 - `--desc` : display in descending order, default to ascending order if not specified
 - `--output` : dump the metrics to a file